decodingahmed/Snake/README.md

 Currently, this game only runs in a Windows command prompt.
 However, it is built using .NET Core so in theory it can be platform agnostic (with a few modifications).

 # Future plans
-Pull the "Framework" bit out of this repository to a separate library that gives others simple building blocks to create and enjoy simple 2D games development in a Console application.
+Pull the "Gamework" bit out of this repository to a separate library that gives others simple building blocks to create and enjoy simple 2D games development in a Console application.

 The idea is to have separated components:
 * Core game framework